 WG 4 Arroyo Grande/Pismo.
-This WG includes that portion of the Santa Maria Basin that underlies the Arroyo Grande watershed, including the Arroyo Grande Subbasin.
-The Santa Maria Basin extends south into WG 5.
+This WG includes that portion of the Santa Maria Groundwater Basin that underlies the Arroyo Grande watershed, including the Arroyo Grande area of the basin.
+The Santa Maria Basin also extends south into WG 5.
 This WG also includes groundwater that underlies the Pismo Creek watershed, including the Edna Valley Subbasin (part of the San Luis Valley Basin) and the Pismo Creek Valley Subbasin (part of the Santa Maria Basin).
 WG 4 groundwater users include a mix of agricultural, oil production, rural, and municipal users.
-Collectively these users and their water purveyors operate groundwater wells in all of the basins and subbasins listed.
-The Santa Maria Basin is considered high priority under SGMA, and the Edna Valley Subbasin is considered medium priority.
+The Santa Maria Basin is considered high priority under SGMA and is presently adjudicated, and the Edna Valley area of the San Luis Obispo Valley Groundwater Basin is considered medium priority (as noted in WG 3 above).

 In this WG, surface water drains southwest along Pismo Creek, Arroyo Grande Creek, and their respective tributaries.
-In the Arroyo Grande Subbasin, groundwater presumably follows this same general direction towards the Pacific Ocean; however, the groundwater underlying the Pismo Creek watershed is more complex due to the presence of the Edna fault, which creates a structural boundary between the Edna Subbasin and the Pismo Valley Subbasin.
-The presence of the fault contributes to groundwater in the Edna Valley Subbasin generally flowing northwest towards the San Luis Valley.
-However, this general flow direction does not preclude some groundwater from flowing out via Price Canyon towards the Pismo Valley Subbasin and presumably to the Pacific Ocean (SWRCB, 1958; GSI, 2018, their Figure 22).
-This connection between the two subbasins is critical in maintaining groundwater-dependent ecosystems in middle and lower Pismo Creek.
+In the Arroyo Grande Subbasin, groundwater presumably follows this same general direction towards the Pacific Ocean; however, the groundwater underlying the Pismo Creek watershed is more complex due to the presence of the Edna fault, which creates a structural boundary between the Edna Valley area of the San Luis Obispo Valley Basin and the Pismo Valley.
+The presence of the fault contributes to groundwater in the Edna Valley area generally flowing northwest towards the San Luis Valley.
+However, this general flow direction does not preclude some groundwater from flowing out via Price Canyon towards Pismo Valley and presumably to the Pacific Ocean (SWRCB, 1958; GSI, 2018, their Figure 22).
+This groundwater connection between the valleys is critical in maintaining groundwater-dependent ecosystems in middle and lower Pismo Creek.

-Throughout this WG, groundwater is found in alluvium and dune sands, and in the widespread, relatively young and poorly consolidated bedrock.
-Groundwater is naturally recharged via surface and underflow from both Pismo and Arroyo Grande Creeks, and by direct precipitation (CDWR 2002).
-Additional recharge to this basin is provided by Lopez Dam, in the headwaters of Arroyo Grande Creek, which is operated so as to optimize groundwater recharge for the Santa Maria Basin (CDWR 2002) by releasing flows when surface runoff is likely to infiltrate before reaching the Pacific Ocean.
-Incidental recharge also occurs from deep percolation of urban and agricultural return water, treated wastewater return and septic tank effluent (Bulletin 118).
+Throughout this WG, groundwater is found in alluvium and dune sands, and in the widespread, relatively young and poorly consolidated bedrock and by direct precipitation (CDWR 2002).
+Incidental recharge to this basin is provided by downstream releases from Lopez Reservoir located at the headwaters of Arroyo Grande Creek and operated for water supply and recreation.
+Downstream releases of up to 4200 AFY are provided for agriculture and environmental needs and are part of the reservoirs calculated safe yield.
+Effects of the releases are periodically monitored downstream to optimize their infiltration before reaching the Pacific Ocean.
+Other incidental recharge also occurs from deep percolation of urban and agricultural return water, treated wastewater return and septic tank effluent (Bulletin 118).